djangomini/djangomini/README.md

 This project is a layer over the [Django](http://djangoproject.com) web framework.
 We made some improvements, but all what you love in the original **Django** - remains.
 You can use it as you like, but you can save a lot of your valuable time by using some of our tools to have more fun when you developing your new web application,

+**Note.** We use Python 3.5 in our development process.
+It's good time to switch from Python 2.x to modern version of your favorite tool.

 ### Some features

 - **auto-discovered urls** - you don't need to describe urls in the `urls.py`